GSS-Cogs/datasets/README.md

 The structure is essentially a mono-repo for ad hoc datasets where there is not an intent to keep this data around forever, or to fulfill a specific purpose.

+The CSV-Ws stored here are available as a [webpage](https://gss-cogs.github.io/datasets/)

+## Contents
 There are two datasets which support the work of the [climate change](https://climate-change.data.gov.uk) portal, which cover the same topic for England and Wales.

 * DEFRA's flood defence spending for England